mredenti/modern-cmake/episodes/02-variables.md

 Try the following:

 - Remove the quotes in set.
 What happens?
-- Try setting a cached variable using `-DMY_VARIABLE=something` **before** the `-P`.
+- Try setting a cached variable using `-DMY_VARIABLE=something` **before** the `-P` flag.
 Which variable is shown?

 :::::::::::::::::::::::::::::::::::::::: solution

 CMake treats all variables as strings.
-In various contexts, variables may be interpreted as a different type, but ultimately, they are just strings.
+In various contexts (e.g. CMake GUI and TUI), variables may be interpreted as a different type, but ultimately, they are just strings.
 When setting a variable’s value, CMake doesn’t require those values to be quoted unless the value contains spaces.
 If multiple values are given, the values will be joined together with a semicolon separating each value - the resultant string is how CMake represents lists.

 ```cmake
 # local.cmake